Reviewed by

 • Digital Signature Certificate (DSC)

-• Business visa and proof of legal stay in India (if applicable)
+• Business visa and proof of legal stay (if applicable)

 • Notarized and apostilled documents (if issued outside India)